nathansttt/hog2/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get started with the HOG2 applications run the following commands
+To get started with the HOG2 applications run the following commands.
+Note that SFML and OpenGL are not required for the headless version of HOG2 (see build instructions below.)

 ### Prerequisites